-SATURDAY, NOVEMBER 3 Wear: Comfortable (but appropriate for design office) clothes, comfortable walking shoes, coat/raingear/umbrella if needed 7:30am - 9:15am Breakfast available in hotel (use coupons provided) 9:30am Meet in lobby for walk to the HIGH LINE (25 minute walk), entrance at the corner of Gansevoort & Washington Streets 10:00am - 11:00am A walk along the High Line, see meeting point on map that will be distributed.
-High Line: Out of Use Railroad Trestle to Public Landscape (from thehighline.org) The High Line is a public park built on a historic freight rail line elevated above the streets on Manhattan's West Side.
+\\\You must stay with at least one other person from our group\\\ SATURDAY, SEPTEMBER 21 Wear: Comfortable clothes (but appropriate for a design office), comfortable walking shoes, coat/raingear/umbrella if needed 7:30am - 9:00am Grab & Go Breakfast available in hotel (use coupons provided) 9:00am Meet in lobby for bus to the southern entrance of the High Line (15 minute ride), entrance at the corner of Gansevoort & Washington Streets 9:15am - 10:45am A walk along the High Line from Gansevoort to Hudson Yards 10:45am On High Line, meet at the Spur, where there is a staircase that leads down to 30th St. for walk to Langan High Line: Out of Use Railroad Trestle to Public Landscape (from thehighline.org) The High Line is a public park built on a historic freight rail line elevated above the streets on Manhattan's West Side.
 The High